elvio/gumroad/README.md

 This project enables websites to display Gumroad products in an overlay.
 It means potential customers can buy products without leaving the website.

-Visit https://gumroad.elviovicosa.com to see it working.
+Visit https://gumroad.elviovicosa.com and click on one of the "Buy it now for ..." buttons to see it working.

 ---